manuelinfosec/api.taskmaster-django/README.md

 ![Postman WebSocket Screenshot](/postman/image.png)

 ### Testing with Pytest

-### Testing with Postman
-For the API endpoints, a Postman collection is available in the [`postman`](/postman/) directory of this project.
-This collection includes all the necessary endpoints for testing user registration, authentication, and task management.

-### Testing with Pytest
 To ensure the proper functionality of the application, we use `pytest` for running our test suite located in the [`tests`](/tests/) directory.
 Follow the instructions below to set up and run the tests: